Highway 100/County Road 3 Groundwater Plume

 MPCA has narrowed the list of contaminators to five properties.
 (Businesses now at these properties may not be responsible if the contamination occurred when the properties were owned by someone else.)
 The MPCA has exhausted funding in identifying the exact source of contamination and is looking for help from the federal government.

-The City supports the listing of the Highway 100 and County Road 3 Groundwater Plume site on the National Priorities List to identify the sources of the contamination, pursue additional remedies and hold the polluters accountable.
-However, because drinking water is safe and the City does not want property owners to be unnecessarily alarmed, officials have asked the listing be made without a surface map encompassing a broad swath of north Edina.
+The City supported the listing of the Highway 100 and County Road 3 Groundwater Plume site on the National Priorities List to identify the sources of the contamination, pursue additional remedies and hold the polluters accountable.
+The site was added to the “Superfund” National Priorities List in September 2020.